Oak wilt

 The oak wilt fungus can stay alive on cut firewood for up to year.
 If an infected tree was cut down for firewood, it should be burned or disposed of by a qualified professional as quickly as possible.
 Taking firewood to a camp or cottage can spread many different pests and diseases to other areas of the province.

-Avoid routine pruning of oak trees between April and July
+Do not prune oak trees between April and November

-This is when sap beetles are active and are attracted to the sweet-smelling fungal mats located under the bark of infected oaks, potentially carrying the fungal spores to oak trees with open wounds from pruning cuts.
-If the work is an emergency than prune branches that are only needed to make the area safe.
-Immediately after the wound is created, paint the area with pruning paint or even latex paint to provide a barrier.
+The sap beetles may be in flight anytime between the start of April to the end of November.
+These sap beetles are attracted to the sweet-smelling fungal mats located under the bark of infected oaks, potentially carrying the fungal spores to oak trees with open wounds from pruning cuts.
+If the work is an emergency, only prune the branches necessary to make the area safe.
+Immediately after the wound is created, paint the area with a non-toxic pruning paint or even latex paint to provide a barrier.

 Be on the lookout for unusual changes